Prepare for a Music Career with APU's Music Major

 The music theory emphasis gives a foundation to those seeking a career in music composition and arranging.
 The performance emphasis serves the needs of those students who wish to teach privately, consider a career as a full-time performer, or teach applied lessons at the college level.

-B.A. in Music students also participate in solo and ensemble performances, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
+Music majors also participate in solo and ensemble performances, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
 Additionally, students have the opportunity to intern with the Los Angeles/Hollywood music industry, local schools, and churches.
 Graduates leave APU ready to apply advanced musical knowledge to a career in music or graduate study.

 Is This Major Right for You?